mCaptcha/website/content/security/index.md

-- Do not impact other users with your testing, this includes testing vulnerabilities with CAPTCHA credentials and account credentials organizations you do not own.
+- Do not impact other users with your testing, this includes testing vulnerabilities with CAPTCHA credentials and account credentials of accounts you do not own.
 If you are attempting to find an authorization bypass, you must use accounts you own.

 - The following are never allowed for research.
 We may suspend your mCaptcha account for:

   - Performing distributed denial of service (DDoS) or other volumetric attacks.
-Sure, we are a DDos protection company, but with sufficient resources and motivation, it is possible to take us down.
-For this reason, we request you to not hammer us.
+Sure, we are a DDoS protection organisation, but with sufficient resources and motivation, it is possible to take us down.
+For this reason, we request you to not hurt us.

   - Spamming content Large-scale vulnerability scanners, scrapers, or automated tools which produce excessive amounts of traffic.